-This experience of getting organized and tidying up was a profound and life-changing event.
-Because it was the act of giving that became so meaningful, and I managed to keep the things that brought me joy.
+Imagine getting organized and tidying up once and for all.
+This experience turned into a life-changing event.
+To explain in as few words as possible, the act of giving away things was most meaningful, especially knowing the joy it meant for others, and I managed to keep the things that brought me joy.

 When my husband and I arranged to move across country, from Florida to California, we secured a place that was half the size of our former home.
 There was only one choice: downsize our belongings.